josephajire/portfolio/README.md

 This sections provides the list of the programming languages that I can work with.

 # Projects:
 This section provides a list of selected projects that I have worked on.
-Each project includes a title, description, key technologies used.
+Each project includes a title, description, key technologies used, and a link to view it live.

 # Contact:
 An easy-to-use contact form and social media links that enable visitors to reach out to me for job opportunities or inquiries.